Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 it provides the path the agents should follow to maximize the reward function.
 This is similar to processes that occur in nature. <br>
 For example, our brains are hard-wired to interpret signals such as pain and hunger as negative reinforcements, <br>
 and pleasure and food as positive ones, and this is exactly how our RL agent works. <br>
-When our agent eats it will be rewarded for taking that action, <br>
+When our agent eats, it will be rewarded for taking that action, but when our agent <br>
-but when our agent suffers from hunger, it will die and will be punished for <br>
+suffers from hunger, it will die and be punished for its most <br>
-its most recent actions which will include not eating.<br>
+recent actions - which will include not eating.<br>

 ---

 ### Genetic Algorithms
-GA is a type of optimization algorithm based on natural selection, Genetic algorithms is one branch <br>
+GA is a type of optimization algorithm based on natural selection.
+Genetic algorithms is one branch <br>
 of the larger class evolutionary algorithms (EA). <br>
 They imitate the biological processes of reproduction and natural selection to solve for the ‘fittest’ solutions. <br>
 Like in evolution, many of the processes involve randomness, however <br>
 GA allows one to set the level of randomization and the level of control. <br>
-They raquire no extra information about the given problem, this allows them to find <br>
+They require no extra information about the given problem, this allows them to find <br>
 solutions to problems that other optimization methods cannot<br>
 handle due to lack of continuity, linearity, or other.<br>
 GA work by starting from an initial generation that is then evaluated trough a user defined function.
 From there subsequent generations<br>